Search for Axion(-like) Particles in Heavy-Ion Collisions: Search for axion(-like) particles in heavy-ion collisions

-As mentioned previously, there are two key components for observing the process of photon to axion(-like) particles conversion are the $BL$ factor and the photon source.
-In the relativistic heavy-ion collisions, strong magnetic field can be generated in the non-central collisions due to the large charges and high speed of the colliding nuclei.
-The strength of the magnetic field in the interaction area can be estimated as $eB \sim f m_{\pi}^2$, where $m_{\pi}$ is the mass of $\pi$ meson and $f$ is the scaling factor which depends on the type and energy of collisions particles~\cite{mag_field}.
-In the LHC and RHIC heavy-ion collisions configurations, the magnetic field can be much stronger than any apparatus in the labs and it is in the order of $10^{15}$ $T$~\cite{larg_mag_field}.
-On the other hand, the size of interaction area (fire ball) in the heavy-ion collisions can also be measured by the Hanbury Brown/Twiss (HBT) particle interferometric methods~\cite{hbt_1, hbt_2} and it is in the scale of 10 $fm$~\cite{fireball_size}.
-Finally, the photons created in the heavy-ion collisions can be good candidates for the search of axion(-like) particles by taking the advantage that photons have the chance to convert to axion(-like) particles in the strong magnetic field generated in the heavy-ion collisions, as illustrated in Fig.~\ref{fig:photon_axion_in_fireball}.
-Most interestingly, the $BL$ factor in the heavy-ion collisions can also reach up to 10$-$100 $T\cdot m$.
+As mentioned previously, two key components for observing the conversion between photon and axion(-like) particles are the $BL$ factor and the photon source.
+In the relativistic heavy-ion collisions, a very strong magnetic field can be generated in the non-central collisions due to the large charges and high speed of the colliding nuclei.
+The strength of the magnetic field in the interaction area can be estimated as $eB \sim f m_{\pi}^2$, where $m_{\pi}$ is the mass of $\pi$ meson and $f$ is the scaling factor which depends on the type and energy of collisions particles~\cite{mag_field, larg_mag_field}.
+At the top of the RHIC collision energy, $\sqrt{s_{\rm NN}} = 200$ GeV in Au+Au collisions, the magnetic field can be as high as $4 \times 10^{14}\ T$ with the impact parameter $b = 10$ fm and it is much stronger than any apparatus in labs~\cite{mag_time}.
+More importantly, the strength of magnetic field is linearly proportional to the collision energy~\cite{mag_vs_eng}, as